ruumiia/ruumiia/README.md

 - :book: I'm currently trying to learn / planning to learn more about Python, Java, Javascript, and SQL.
 - :calendar: I'm planning to learn/relearn/polish more of my knowledge about Web Development, Data Science, and OOP.
 - ⚡ My interests: science topics, listening to music, 日本語 study
+- 📰 Working out to improve my profile, mostly focused on paperworks.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...